 As we drove to church Sunday morning, I was still complaining about my computer when my wife asked me to put it in prayer because “It’s only a computer, after all!
 Pray over it and you will feel much better.”
 Her advice infuriated me all the more.
 However, as I sat in church hardly paying attention to what the priest was saying, her words began to gain volume in my mind.
 Was a computer really worth that much for me to consider dismissing the poor cleaner over it?
 It was then I heard as if someone was also speaking into my ear: “Forget it.
 Don’t raise your blood pressure over a mere computer.”
 Was that the voice of the Holy Spirit asking me to drop the matter?
 It perhaps was because a feeling of ease suddenly descended upon me, and I began to see the folly of the action I was planning to take.

 Monday morning, I went to the office and sent for the cleaner.
 She came in timidly, barely lifting her eyes off her toes.
 Without asking her to explain what had happened, I merely told her that accidents do happen and that it could happen to anyone, even to me.
 My only complaint was that she had failed to let me know what had happened.
-The next time she broke anything in any office, she should own up and let me, or her supervisor, know about it.
+The next time if she were to break anything in any office, she should own up and let me, or her supervisor know about it.

 She shot a furtive glance at me as if she did not believe her ears.
 Then she bent her head down and broke into tears.
 I was taken aback.
 I walked up to her, not sure of how to comfort her, wondering if it was appropriate for me to put my hand on her shoulder, but decided not to touch her.
 I simply asked her to calm down and go back to work.